-The annual Scottish Mental Health Arts and Film Festival is led by the Mental Health Foundation.
+The annual Scottish Mental Health Arts Festival is led by the Mental Health Foundation.

 The Mental Health Foundation are working for an end to mental ill health and the inequalities that face people experiencing mental distress, living with learning disabilities or reduced mental capacity.

 They develop and run research and delivery programmes across the UK that have, for more than six decades, given us the evidence and expertise to know what works and how to intervene earlier.

 They use what they learn to help everyone by offering straightforward and clear information on every aspect of mental health and learning disabilities.